Cuban Missile Crisis: International response

-Three days after Kennedy's speech, the Chinese People's Daily announced that "650,000,000 Chinese men and women were standing by the Cuban people."
+In the United Kingdom, Prime Minister Harold Macmillan supported Kennedy's response.
+The British ambassador to the United States, David Ormsby-Gore, was a close family friend of the Kennedys and actively involved in White House discussions on how to resolve the crisis.

 In West Germany, newspapers supported the US response by contrasting it with the weak American actions in the region during the preceding months.
 They also expressed some fear that the Soviets might retaliate in Berlin.
+The West German government was supportive of the blockade.

-In France on October 23, the crisis made the front page of all the daily newspapers.
+In France on 23 October, the crisis made the front page of all the daily newspapers.
 The next day, an editorial in Le Monde expressed doubt about the authenticity of the CIA's photographic evidence.
 Two days later, after a visit by a high-ranking CIA agent, the newspaper accepted the validity of the photographs.
+French President Charles de Gaulle gave Kennedy his full support, but he viewed the crisis as a demonstration of Europe's vulnerability to superpower conflict.

-In the October 29 issue of Le Figaro, Raymond Aron wrote in support of the American response.
-On October 24, Pope John XXIII sent a message to the Soviet embassy in Rome, to be transmitted to the Kremlin, in which he voiced his concern for peace.
+On 24 October, Pope John XXIII sent a message to the Soviet embassy in Rome, to be transmitted to the Kremlin, in which he voiced his concern for peace.
 In this message he stated, "We beg all governments not to remain deaf to this cry of humanity.
 That they do all that is in their power to save peace."

+Three days after Kennedy's speech, the Chinese People's Daily announced that "650,000,000 Chinese men and women were standing by the Cuban people."
+The crisis coincided with the Sino-Indian War, with China launching a surprise attack on India at the Himalayan border.

+The Organization of American States (OAS) backed the United States' naval quarantine, condemned the Soviet missile buildup in Cuba and voted to take measures to prevent more offensive weapons from reaching Cuba.

+In the 29 October issue of Le Figaro, Raymond Aron wrote in support of the American response.